Government procurement

 India’s possible accession to the Agreement on Government Procurement: What are the pros and cons?

 This chapter examines the pros and cons of accession to the WTO Agreement on Government Procurement (GPA) by India.
-This discussion is of relevance since despite consistently resisting pressure to negotiate government procurement provisions in its regional and bilateral trade agreements in February 2010 the Government of India became an observer to the GPA.
-India’s decision to be a GPA observer comes at a time when interest in the GPA appears to be growing and signals that major developing countries such as India are assessing their interests in relation to GPA accession.
+This discussion is of relevance since, despite consistently resisting pressure to negotiate government procurement provisions in its regional and bilateral trade agreements, in February 2010 the Government of India became an observer to the GPA.
+India’s decision to be a GPA observer comes at a time when interest in the GPA ap Read More

 The benefits for developing countries of accession to the Agreement on Government Procurement: The case of Chinese Taipei

-On 9 December 2008 the World Trade Organization (WTO) Committee on Government Procurement adopted the accession of the Separate Customs Territory of Taiwan Penghu Kinmen and Matsu (Chinese Taipei) to the Agreement on Government Procurement (GPA).
-After completing the relevant domestic legislative procedures Chinese Taipei delivered its accession document to the WTO in June 2009 and formally became the forty-first signatory to the GPA on 15 July 2009.
+On 9 December 2008, the World Trade Organization (WTO) Committee on Government Procurement adopted the accession of the Separate Customs Territory of Taiwan, Penghu, Kinmen and Matsu (Chinese Taipei) to the Agreement on Government Procurement (GPA).
+After completing the relevant domestic legislative procedures, Chinese Taipei delivered its accession document to the WTO in June 2009 and formally became the forty-first signatory to t Read More